WHY THE MUSICIAN'S ROOM?

 It is hard to figure out which background I come from, musical or engineering, because my first dalliances in both started at about the same time - sometime when I was around the age of seven.
+In 1970, at the age of thirteen, I started playing guitar and mixed my very first radio broadcast.
 However, one of the reasons I entered recording engineering as a vocation many years later was because of the pioneering work of a guitarist, Tom Scholz, of the band, Boston.
 Tom started playing keyboards first and moved into guitar.
 When he became interested in recording his work, Tom put his M.I.T. engineering background to work and began learning about audio recording techniques.
 He assembled a suite of professional recording gear and began working on his first demos.
 When those demos earned him a contract with Epic Records, he was eventually tutored by John Boylan, producer for many artists including Linda Ronstadt, as he worked on the first Boston album.
 The results speak for themselves: at the time of its release, the eponymous Boston album became the very best selling debut of all time and still sits at number four.
-After the album landed in 1976, I saw how Tom was able to integrate the disciplines to successfully create a winning product and I was inspired to use my technical outlook to study recording engineering in college, some ten years after I began playing guitar.
+After the album landed in 1976, I saw how Tom was able to integrate the disciplines to successfully create a winning product and I was inspired to use my technical outlook alongside my musical skills.
+His sounds were so radically different from what came before that they left guitarists scratching their heads for years.
+Eventually I decided to study recording engineering, music composition, and electronic music in college, some ten years after I began playing guitar.
+In 1981, I was hired away from school into the world of recording engineering.
+That career evolved into a combination of recording engineering, producing, and sound design.